hp105/ThirdEye/replit.md

 6. Gemini returns text description in the requested language
 7. Backend sends text to ElevenLabs API to generate MP3 audio
 8. Frontend receives audio and plays it at the selected speed (adjustable in real-time)
-9. After 100ms delay, cycle immediately repeats while camera is active (continuous loop)
+9. Cycle immediately repeats as soon as previous description completes (continuous loop with no artificial delays)
 10. On errors, waits 3 seconds before retrying to prevent server flooding

 ### Error Handling